 Supplementary Explanations Stipulation of Internal Rules While promoting the management principles "creating value that surpasses for Respecting the Position of customer expectations," "establishing a corporate environment that fosters self- Stakeholders esteem," and "fulfilling social responsibilities globally," Yamaha Motor formulates policies on social responsibilities for each stakeholder, namely, customers, shareholders and investors, employees, business partners, the community, and the environment in the Basic Policies on CSR.

-The Corporate Governance Guidelines established in December 2015 present the view that we need to be well aware that our sustainable growth and medium- to long-term enhancement of corporate value are greatly supported by the resources and efforts provided by all stakeholders, namely, customers, employees, business partners, communities, the greater society, and the global environment that interact with Yamaha Motor worldwide.
-Implementation of In the Basic Policies on CSR, while positioning environmental conservation Environmental Activities, CSR activities as one of its important management issues, Yamaha Motor has Activities, etc. established an Environment Committee as a body for discussing environment- related measures and is proactively pushing ahead with efforts to carry out environmental conservation activities.
-As for CSR activities, while complying with domestic and foreign laws and regulations and the spirit of such laws and regulations, we place great importance on communication with stakeholders and formulate the Basic Policies on CSR and promote CSR activities to contribute to the sustainable development of society through business activities based on our Corporate Philosophy.
-The Corporate Governance Guidelines established in December 2015 present the view that handling issues concerning sustainability is an important risk management task, which leads to the generation of growth opportunities.
-We have successfully delivered technological innovations in compact engines with little environmental impact and commercialized Smart Power products like electrically power assisted bicycles and electric motorcycles, conducted research and development in next generation power sources, and promoted social contribution activities by making use of human resources, tangible assets and know-how built through our business operations, while maintaining harmony with the global environment.
-Yamaha Motor continues to engage in these initiatives to develop further an internal promotion system.
-The Board of Directors formulates policies on dealing with issues concerning sustainability and regularly reviews their implementation status.
+The Computer Covernance Cividalines established in December 2015 The Corporate Governance Guidelines established in December 2015 present the view that we need to be well aware that our sustainable growth and medium- to long-term enhancement of corporate value are greatly supported by the resources and efforts provided by all stakeholders, namely, customers, employees, business partners, communities, the greater society, and the global environment that interact with Yamaha Motor worldwide.
+Implementation of Yamaha Motor Group has signed the United Nations Global Compact as an Environmental Activities, CSR expression of participation in the creating of global frameworks for the Activities, etc. realization of sustainable growth, and has been working on issues such as "environment and resources," "transportation, education, and industry," "innovation," and "ways of working" in order to contribute to the achievement of Sustainable Development Goals (SDGs).
+Going forward, we will introduce these measures, report on their progress, and so on for stakeholders.
+Specific content in this regard will be disclosed on the Yamaha Motor website.
 Development of Policies on Yamaha Motor formulates basic policies on information disclosure in the Information Provision to Information Disclosure Regulations as follows for the purpose of fulfilling its Stakeholders duty of accountability so that stakeholders can appropriately understand and evaluate the Company and stakeholders can make decisions appropriately.
 (1) We strive to promptly disclose information concerning matters related to the lives and safety of customers and matters affecting local communities.
 (2) We disclose information required to be disclosed by laws and regulations and rules of Tokyo Stock Exchange, Inc. in an accurate, fair, timely and appropriate manner.
 (3) With respect to information not specified in laws and regulations and rules of Tokyo Stock Exchange, Inc., we strive to voluntarily disclose information deemed necessary from the standpoint of social responsibility.